REVIVING A RICH BREWING HERITAGE

-Established in 2004 by Robert Wicks, the Westerham Brewery Company is proud to bring brewing back to the historic town of Westerham.
-With a rich brewing heritage, Westerham can once again be proud of locally brewed, top quality real ales.
+Established in 2004 the Westerham Brewery Company is proud to bring brewing back to the historic town of Westerham.
+With a rich brewing heritage, Westerham can once again be proud of locally brewed, top quality craft beers.

 Producing exceptional craft beer for the local market, we support the initiative to reduce food miles in the supply chain.
 Many ‘national brands’ are transported long distances and suffer from poor storage and handling.

-Westerham Brewery Company has revived many of the much-loved flavours of the old Black Eagle Brewery, which closed in 1965 following the catastrophic consolidation by the ‘Big Brewers’ in the 1950’s.
+Westerham Brewery Company has revived many of the much-loved flavours of the old Black Eagle Brewery, which closed in 1965 following the catastrophic consolidation by the ‘Big Brewers’ in the 1950’s and 1960's.

 We use only the finest English winter malting barley.
-Our malts are supplied by Crisp Malting of Fakenham in Norfolk and our coloured malts are produced by French and Jupps of Ware in Hertfordshire.
+Our malts are supplied by Crisp Malting of Fakenham in Norfolk and our coloured malts are produced by Simpsons Malt.
 Our beers contain up to seven different malts to produce a wide range of beer styles and colours.

 We are mad about hops, specifically Kent hops.
 Why be a small brewery in Kent and not use the wonderful hops grown by our valiant hop growers.
 We have developed a particularly close working relationship with Ian Strang who farms the Scotney Castle Estate in Lamberhurst and the Finchcocks’ hop gardens in Goudhurst.
-96% of the hops we use are grown in Kent and we use 9 different Kent hops in the Spirit of Kent.
-Our suppliers are Lupofresh (Finchcocks’ and AC Hulme), Botanix (Scotney) and Charles Faram (Non Kent hops).
+80% of the hops we use are grown in Kent and we use 9 different Kent hops in the Spirit of Kent.
+Our suppliers are Lupofresh (Finchcocks’ and Scotney), English Hops (C&R Edmed) and Charles Faram (Non Kent hops), Steiner Hops (USA and European Hops) and Yakima Chief (USA).

 We have re-cultured the yeast from the Black Eagle Brewery.
 After the takeover first by Taylor Walker in 1948 and the subsequent takeover of Taylor Walker by Ind Coope in 1959, the head brewer deposited freeze dried samples of their yeasts with the National Collection of Yeast Cultures, no doubt sensing that it might be lost forever.
 Now, 50 years later, we have revived these yeast cultures.
 Westerham Brewery has acquired the sole rights to these yeast strains from Carlsberg UK.